pietroppeter/rc23winter1/peang/notes.md

 ### 1.3 copy and paste example code

 - new issue, mist does not have `run_service` value
+- by poking around in the code, I see there are commits that fix glisten warnings and probably also mist ones
+- still have to understand where run_service has disappeared
+- ok disappeared in 0.13.0, last seen in 0.12.0

 ## Appendix A: shell outputs